Distributed inter-process locks with a choice of backend

 Support for with statement

-# using with statement with Lock('my_lock'): # do something constructive with your locked resource here pass
+# using with statement with Lock('my_lock') as lock: # do something constructive with your locked resource here pass

 Blocking and Non-blocking API

 # acquire non-blocking lock lock1 = Lock('my_lock') lock2 = Lock('my_lock') # successfully acquire lock1 lock1.acquire() # try to acquire lock in a non-blocking way lock2.acquire(False) == True # returns False # try to acquire lock in a blocking way lock2.acquire() # blocks until lock is acquired to timeout happens